Ecwid/ecwid-api-docs/includes/_startersite.md

 showMeetowner | boolean | `true` if "Meet the Owner" section is shown. `false` otherwise.
 Default is `true` showLocation | boolean | `true` if store location section is shown. `false` otherwise.
 Default is `true` showContactus | boolean | `true` if "Contact Us" section is shown. `false` otherwise.
-Default is `true`
+Default is `true` cleanUrlsEnabled | boolean | `true` if [SEO-friendly URLs](https://developers.ecwid.com/api-documentation/seo#seo-friendly-urls) are enabled. `false` otherwise storeName | string | Store name allowSearchEnginesIndexing | boolean | `true` if search engines are allowed to index starter site. `false` otherwise customHeaderHtmlCode | string | Custom HTML added to HEAD tag in starter site. **Is not processed in any way and executed 'as is'.
+Use caution**

 #### LocationHoursInfo